Sitabhinji Group of Rock Shelters: Description

 This Ravanachhaya rock-shelter consists of two large boulders stacked one above another, with the shape of a half-umbrella.
 The under-side of this naturally covered portion of the rock was cut, then smoothened and then inscribed and painted around the 4th-century CE.
 This smooth cut surface stands 22 feet above the ground and projects about 15 feet.
 The original painting spanned over 25 feet by 10 feet.
 There is a natural crack in the lower rock which likely emerged from natural causes and caused a portion of the original mural to be more exposed to the deleterious climate and damage.
 The other side of the mural remains preserved, though it was covered by tropical insect nests and cocoons at the time of re-discovery by archaeologists in mid 20th-century.
 The surviving portion of the mural is about 17 feet by 10 feet.
-The painter(s) chose to write the inscription first and then paint over it, which has help date the mural.
+The painter(s) chose to write the inscription first and then paint over it, which has helped date the mural.

-The small inscription on the mural consists of two lines, is in Sanskrit.
+The small inscription on the mural consists of two lines, which is in Sanskrit.
 The top line reads "Maharaja Sri Disa Bhmaja".
 Second line is unclear.
 Above these is the mural that shows a royal procession.
 A king is riding an elephant, with his left hand holding a flower (water lily), and his right hand holds a goad.
 His attendant with a chamara and chatri sits to his back at a distance on the same elephant.
 In front are footmen, four in number.
 With these footmen is a horse with a cavalier.
 To the left and somewhat back of the elephant on foot is a woman, likely an attendant.
 There are traces of apsaras above.
 The inscription is below the horse.